 1. Access to the Magoosh Admissions Discord

 3. Access to our recording library.

 You can expect each class to be a mix of instructor presentations and hands on application exercises.

 Students have lifetime access to the Discord server — even after their course ends.

 Students use the Magoosh Admissions Discord community to:

 Have a topic you want to learn about?
 Magoosh Admissions students will also have the opportunity to suggest admissions-related topics they’d like to learn about.
 For example - a class on who to ask for recommendations, or a class on how to identify potential advisors, or a class geared towards a certain degree — all ideas are welcome!

 Email us at firstname.lastname@example.org with the subject “Grad Admissions Course”

-Choose a webinar and register.
-We'll email you the recording if you can't make it.
+Register today.
+We'll share the recording if you can't make it.